karelplanken/kde/prompt_customization/oh_my_posh_install_ubuntu.md

 ## Install Oh My Posh

 Note: Except for AArch64/ARM64, Oh My Posh can be installed using Homebrew.
-However, Oh My Posh installed with Homebrew may cause issues after upgrading, such as the terminal becoming unresponsive and displaying errors about missing previous versions.
+However, Oh My Posh installed with Homebrew may cause issues after upgrading, such as the terminal becoming temporarily unresponsive and displaying errors about missing previous versions.
 To avoid these issues, I recommend installing Oh My Posh manually using the shell script.

 1. Install Oh My Posh: